If I could offer you just one life-changing concept about happiness, it would be this . . .

 8. I am a glorious work in progress.

-On days when you feel “lesser than” or believe you haven't accomplished enough, remember that the key to happiness in life is savoring each moment without judgment.
+On days when you feel “lesser than” or believe you haven’t accomplished enough, remember that a key to happiness in life is savoring each moment without judgment.

-Trying to achieve perfection in any area of your life will only distract you from the pleasure of the process.
-You will be so focused on the outcome that you'll miss the journey.
+Trying to achieve perfection in any area of your life only distracts you from the pleasure of the process.
+You will be so focused on the outcome that you’ll miss the journey.